kanaria69/Mainecoco/README.md

-## A butcher accidentally backed into his meat grinder and got a little behind in his work that day.
+## If you want a job in the moisturizer industry, the best advice I can give is to apply daily.